DerekHansenUnicity/TheGreatUnicityDeploymentChallenge/README.md

 ## Step 3: Technical Review and Interview

 Schedule an interview with your Unicity contact.
+[Booking Link](https://koalendar.com/e/technical-challenge-review)

 You will be asked to walk us through your solution to Step 2.

 Then we will ask you to do an additional step live with us.
-It should be a somewhat simplier version of the problem.
+It should be a somewhat simplier version of the step 2 task.

 Any additional interview time will be used to deep dive into your technical background and to discuss any questions you have.